kilipan/nasin-toki/README.md

 It is answered the same way as the `X ala X` question.

 Example:
-`lete li lon ma sina anu seme` ("Is it cold where you are?")
+`lete li lon ma sina anu seme` - "Is it cold where you are?"
-`lete. taso suno pini li seli a` ("Yes, but yesterday it was very warm!")
+`lete. taso suno pini li seli a` - "Yes, but yesterday it was very warm!"

 ### `seme`
 If we replace the thing that is asked for with `seme`, we can ask an open question.